jods4/ODataQuery/README.md

 Filter must evaluate to any boolean expression and is applied as `Where`.

 Collection predicates such as `any` and `all` are **not** supported, neither are paths to sub-properties such as `Address/City`.

+## $search
+The semantics of what search does is up to the application: which fields? case-sensitive? starts, contains or exact match?

+For this reason, the attribute `ODataQueryable` simply binds a `$search` query string to a `search` parameter (if any), so that you can apply the search yourself.

 ## $orderby
 Sorting is a comma-separated list of expressions, optionnally followed by keywords `asc` and `desc`.